travelgateX/documentation-site/content/legacy/docs/hotel/methods/Avail.md

 AvailDestinations indicates what destinations will be requested to the supplier.

-Hotel codes or other destination codes must be defined using information specified in  [StaticConfigurationRS Description](/docs/hotel/DSF/StaticConfiguration).
+Hotel codes or other destination codes must be defined using information specified in  [MetaData](https://docs.travelgatex.com/legacy/docs/hotel/methods/metadata/).

 *MaxNumberHotels*, *MaxNumberCities*, *MaxNumberZones* and *MaxNumberGeoCodes* indicates how client should group avail requests to supplier.